-A whistle should be carried by a rescuer at all times when at a scene.
-They can be heard over fairly long distances to attract the attention of both a casualty and another rescuer.
-Always remember, if a whistle is used too often then its significance will decrease and people will take no notice when it is used
+A whistle should be carried by a responder at all times when at a scene.
+They can be heard over long distances to attract the attention of both a casualty and another responder.
+Always remember, if a whistle is used too often then its significance will decrease and people will take no notice when it is used.